HARVEST THE SCENT OF FALL AND LET THE SIMPLE FLAVOURS OF APPLE-PEAR SAUCE FIND THEIR WAY INTO YOUR HOME.

 I’ll let you know how that goes and even share a photo if it works out.

 Can you freeze applesauce?

-Have you ever made apple pear sauce before?
+Discussion: Have you ever made an apple-pear sauce before?

 - 5 cinnamon sticks